-Join us during Commencement Weekend as we celebrate and recognize the academic achievements of the Class of 2013 in Coleman Coliseum.
-The information found in this commencement bulletin will assist you and your guests as you make plans to participate in the weekend's celebration events.
+Join us during commencement weekend as we celebrate and recognize the academic achievements of our graduates in Coleman Coliseum.
+The information found below will assist graduates and guests while making plans to participate in the weekend's events.

 Official Academic regalia may be purchased from the University Supply Store located in the Ferguson Center or online here.
 Supply Store hours are Monday through Friday, 8 a.m. to 5 p.m., and Saturday 10 a.m. to 2 p.m.
 Caps and gowns for undergraduates and graduates are available for immediate purchase in the Supply Store during normal business hours.
 Doctoral candidates wishing to purchase academic regalia should contact the Supply Store for information.
 For information concerning class rings, ring ceremony, and other graduation supplies visit the Supply Store web site, www.universitysupplystore.com.
 Inquiries may be made by calling telephone numbers 1.800.825.6802 or 205.348.6168.
 Orders for announcements and invitations may be placed at the Supply Store.